pi-lar/neuropil/doc/source/ngizerodiscovery.rst

   if more than one receiver is attached to a sender.

 ..
 NOTE::
-  Unfortunately we were unable to proove the scalability of the scaleBF filter, so we cannot simply add another bloom filter for the next 32 elements.
+  Unfortunately we were unable to prove the scalability of the scaleBF filter, so we cannot simply add another bloom filter for the next 32 elements.
 For the first attempt the partitioning via the hash map will be sufficient to handle most intents.
 The implementation could handle `257*32 > 8000` different intent scents.